 (2) Despite the Parliamentary Commissioner Act 1971 section 20(3), evidence referred to in subsection (1) may be disclosed to the Parliamentary Commissioner for Administrative Investigations for the purposes of an investigation under that Act.

-[Section 36C inserted by No. 33 of 2010 s.
+[Section 36C inserted: No. 33 of 2010 s.
 19.]

 Division 3 — Conciliation